Last Updated on January 6, 2022

 Thus, access management lets you control or restrict company resource authorization based on an employee’s digital identity.

-To sum it up, identity and access management are important for cybersecurity.
+To sum it up, identity and access management are essential for cybersecurity.
 Businesses and companies need to be sure that the right person is authenticated and authorized to the right resource at the right time.
 With identity management, a company manages a user profile based on the user’s attributes.
 And, with access management, the decision to authorize or access the resources is provided.
 Identity and access management (IAM) altogether control and monitor all authorization, authentication, and control access.